17 Things Worth Knowing Before Your Okavango Delta Safari

 10. Night sounds will keep you awake.
 That's normal.

-Your first night in a Delta camp or bush tent, you will hear: hippos grunting (sounds like someone laughing through a megaphone underwater), hyenas whooping (genuinely unsettling), lions roaring (the ground vibrates), frogs (constant, omnidirectional), and the occasional crash of an elephant walking through camp.
+Your first night in a Delta camp or bush tent, you will hear: hippos grunting (like someone laughing through a megaphone underwater), hyenas whooping (genuinely unsettling), lions roaring (the ground vibrates), frogs (constant, omnidirectional), and the occasional crash of an elephant walking through camp.

-You'll be awake at 2 AM thinking something is trying to eat you.
-By night three, you'll sleep through it.
+At 2 AM you'll be certain something is trying to eat you.
+By night three, you'll sleep straight through it.
 Earplugs help for night one.

 11. Bush camping means bush camping.

-If you do the budget mokoro camping trip, understand what that means: sleeping on an uninhabited island in a basic tent.
+The budget mokoro camping trip is exactly what it sounds like: sleeping on an uninhabited island in a basic tent.
 Cooking over an open fire.
 No shower (you'll swim in the channel, with someone watching for crocodiles).
 No electricity.
 No phone signal.
 The toilet is a spade and a designated area.

 It sounds rough.
-It's also one of the best experiences I've ever had.
+It's also one of the finest experiences the Delta offers.
 The stars alone are worth the discomfort.

 Practical